-The following are the top needs as identified by clients and community partners, as well as the top five from CAPE's 2020 community needs assessments.
-The clients' top five identified needs are discussed in depth below.
+The following are the top needs as identified by the clients and community partners who responded to the survey, as well as the top five needs from OVO's 2020 community needs assessment.
+The clients' top five identified needs, listed from greatest to least, are discussed in depth below.

-Comparison of the Top 5 Needs Identified on Current and Previous Surveys 2023 Clients 2023 Community Partners 2020 CNA 1 Quality and affordable housing Programs and activities for youth Programs and activities for youth 2 Assistance with legal Services Counselors who work with families toward self-sufficiency Addiction treatment services 3 Good jobs with adequate wages, benefits, and opportunities Computer skills training / job skills training Good jobs with higher wages, benefits, and opportunities 4 Counseling services Counseling services Housing quality and affordability 5 Budgeting classes and/or credit counseling Budgeting classes and/or credit counseling/repair Budgeting classes and/or credit counseling/repair
+Comparison of the Top 5 Needs Identified on Current and Previous Surveys 2023 Clients 2023 Community Partners 2020 CNA 1 Quality and affordable housing Quality and affordable housing Programs and activities for youth 2 Assistance with legal services Second-chance hiring programs for those with criminal records Good jobs with higher wages and benefits 3 Good jobs with adequate wages, benefits and opportunities Counseling services Addiction treatment services 4 Programs for youth Parenting classes and/or classes on healthy relationships Second-chance hiring programs for those with a criminal record 5 Programs for seniors Programs for youth Assistance with legal services